shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

   - of the different components
   - and how they interact with each other
   - to fulfil requirements (what it should do) and constraints (what it should not do)
-- software development lifecycle - we can repeat this process again and again
+- "software development lifecycle"
+  - requirements
   - design
   - implementation
   - testing
   - deployment
+  - maintenance
+- difference between "waterfall" and "agile" - in agile, we keep iterating over and over on the above steps, and the method is incremental, unlike in waterfall, where we assume that for e.g. the requirements are final
 - software architecture is the output of the first step / input to the second step
-- decisions at the bigger level cannot be changed easily, cost a lot of wasted effort, etc so we need to make good decisions
+- decisions at the bigger level cannot be changed easily, cost a lot of wasted effort, etc so we need to think first

 ## System Requirements